 Open Gardens takes place on Thursdays and Fridays throughout the month of July.
-Typically, 70 or so gardens from throughout the city of Buffalo and the surrounding suburbs are included in the event.
+This year, 85+ gardens from throughout the city of Buffalo and the surrounding suburbs are included in the event.
 A printed directory to the gardens – the “Tours of Open Gardens and Gardens Event Guide” – is available at select garden centers throughout the region for a $10 donation.
 Make a $20 donation and Gardens Buffalo Niagara will put one in the mail to you.
 Or, for the digitally-inclined, you can purchase the new Open Gardens App for your phone wherever fine apps are sold online for $4.99.
 This handy guide provides photos and descriptions of each garden and makes it easy to plan your visit, with geographic groupings of gardens that are open on the same day and at the same time.

 Open Gardens Buffalo is a kind of greatest hits compilation of some of the very best gardens featured in the 17 garden walks and tours that make summer in Buffalo a horticultural delight.
 If you’ve never experienced what garden writers now commonly call a “Buffalo-Style Garden” this is your shot.
 Just stop by.
 Buffalo’s gardeners have left the latch off the garden gate.

 Please note that to prevent the spread of COVID-19, Gardens Buffalo Niagara is asking visitors to Open Gardens to:

 • Wear a face mask